 Located in central North Carolina, Campbell is an ideal setting for the program’s focus on rural health disparities and community outreach.
 Students and faculty work closely with local health departments and health systems to work towards improving health in the region.

-The master’s in public health program also partners with Campbell University’s physician assistant, pharmacy and physical therapy programs to conduct collaborative research and implement community programs.
+The master’s in public health program also partners with Campbell University’s health sciences programs to conduct collaborative research and implement community programs.